Starting Addiction Treatment Recovery

 Medical Induction & Vitals

-- Urine screens test for: THC, opiates, cocaine, methamphetamine, amphetamine, buprenorphine, benzodiazepine, MDMA, methadone, oxycodone, and phencyclidine (PCP).
+- Urine screens test for: THC, opiates, cocaine, methamphetamine, amphetamine, suboxone, benzodiazepine, MDMA, methadone, oxycodone, and phencyclidine (PCP).

 - Your vitals (temperature, blood pressure, pulse, breathing rate) will help us place you on the Clinical Opiate Withdrawal Scale (COWS).

 They will ask you about your current medications, any allergies, your preferred pharmacy, and any symptoms of withdrawal you’re currently experiencing.

 *This will all be done by a Certified Addiction Registered Nurse, Licensed Chemical Dependency Counselor Level 3, and/or a Registered Health Information Technician.